cloudbec/nuagebec-docker-ubuntu/README.md

 - tar
 - ca-certificates

+Rare feature on docker image : color terminal is enable by default ;-)

 Usage
 -----

 To create the image `nuagebec/ubuntu` with Ubuntu, execute the following commands on the nugebec-ubuntu master branch:

 	git checkout master
 	docker build -t nuagebec/ubuntu .

 Running nuagebec/ubuntu
 --------------------